A1029384756/mixologist/README.md

 ## Usage
 Mixologist can either be launched in GUI mode (default) or daemon mode (`-daemon`).
-Once Mixologist is open, `mixcli` can then be used as shown:
+Once Mixologist is open, `mixologist` can then be used as shown:
 ```
 Flags:
         -add-program:<string>, multiple     | name of program to add to aux
+        -daemon                             | start mixologist in daemon mode (no window)
+        -get-volume                         | the current mixologist volume
         -remove-program:<string>, multiple  | name of program to remove from aux
         -set-volume:<f32>                   | volume to assign nodes
         -shift-volume:<f32>                 | volume to increment nodes
 ```

 Mixologist exits to the tray and is "always running" unless